groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 * Email settings
 * Final emails from 7/29/19 to the present
 * Subscription accounts were migrated to a similar Subscription service level

+<span id="v20-upgrade-FAQ-basics-accoldsys"></span>
+### Limited access to your account on our old system through 9/30/20

+Until September 30, 2020 Administrators will be able to access their current account information for viewing and download purposes (such as email delivery, and response statistics) at *http://www.groupvine-v1.com/myaccount*

 <span id="v20-upgrade-FAQ-mem"></span>
 ## Membership